cognitedata/cognite-synthetic-tags/README.md

 The main difference is that Synthetic Time Series performs calculations on the server, whereas **Synthetic Tags** fetches only basic data from the API and performs the calculations locally.

-Also, **Synthetic Tags** currently only supports fetching single values per timeseries, until the support for Pandas Series is added, see (Single-value Lookups)[#single-value-lookups] above.

 Performing the calculations serverside means less code and fewer opportunities for bugs.

 Performing the calculations locally means more control and extendability.